-This report presents adoption statistics provided by the State and Territory community services departments for the period 1 July 2001 to 30 June 2002.
-The report covers all finalised adoptions including information on adopted children, adoptive families and birth mothers.
-It also provides data on the number of requests for information and the number of contact and information vetoes lodged by parties to the adoption.
+This report presents adoption statistics provided by the state and territory community services departments for the period 1 July 2002 to 30 June 2003.
+The report covers all finalised adoptions, including information on adopted children, adoptive families and birth mothers.
+It also provides data on the number of requests for information and the number of contact and information vetoes lodged by parties to an adoption.